 - Depth channel (Z Depth): Determines whether rendered images contain a depth channel.
 By default setting is off.

-- The pixel aspect ratio of rendered images is governed by this attribute.
+- This attribute governs the pixel aspect ratio of rendered images.

-- You can select form the preset or enter custom values.
+- You can select from the preset or enter custom values.

-- Maintain ratio: You can set it to pixel aspect if you want to maintain pixel width to height ratio or Device aspect it you want to maintain the device aspect ratio.
+- Maintain ratio: You can set it to pixel aspect if you want to maintain pixel width to height ratio or Device aspect if you want to maintain the device aspect ratio.

 - Width, height, size unit and resolution can be selected from which device aspect ratio will be calculated.